Morwenn/cpp-sort/README.md

 These results were generated with MinGW g++ 5.2 with the compiler options `-std=c++14 -O3 -fexpensive-optimizations -march=native`.
 More benchmarks will be made available in the future.

+# Compiler support

+**Note:** the library uses some of the most recent (and not widely supported) C++14 features.
+Therefore, it might only work with the most recent compilers.
+It should work with g++ 5.2 (which is the compiler used to develop the library) and I can confirm that it doesn't compile with g++ 5.1 nor clang++ 3.8.
+The goal is to write a standard-compliant library, not to support old compilers, which means that the compatility will only be ensured for the most up-to-date compilers.
+The long-term goal is to switch to a newer C++ standard once it is standardized and keep a branch for the previous standard, which means that once C++17 is out, the master branch will be assumed to be C++17 and the C++14 branch may be kept around for some time until it is too expensive to maintain.

+I am currently trying to get the library to compile with clang++ 3.8 but it seems that the mechanism described in [this article](https://rmf.io/cxx11/overload-ranking/) is not currently supported.
+Since one of the most important features of the library rely on it, I guess that it won't be clang-compatible until clang++ supports the idiom.

 # Thanks